|

 Each active radio uses approx 2 W to produce 400 mw

-output power.
+output power on the 802.11 abg radios.
 Power consumption varies

 from 12 W (two radios) to 16 W (four active